BlwAvg/helpers/Kea Stork Installation.md

 # How to install Kea and Stork on Linux
 I really disliked the documentation for installing Kea and Stork.
-This is what I did to install it on a proxmox lxc container.
+This is what I did to install it on a Proxmox LXC container.

 ## Software installation as root in container
 Start by installing the things: